kevinsullivan/cs1113f16/README.md

 ## How to view this repository

-The key to making sense of this repository is to look at the progression of its tagged versions.
-(On Github, for example, click on "Master" for the master branch, then "Tags."
-Select a tagged version, then browse the selected version of the code base.)
-Doing this through the sequence of versions will reveal the ordering of concepts as we spent two months building our own core library of data types, from unit and bool through state, expression, and command.
+This repository presents a sequence of tagged versions of the prelude library that our class is building.
+On Github, click on "Master" for the master branch, then "Tags" to select a tagged version.
+You will then see the files from that version when you browse the directories on Github.

+Going through the sequence of versions in order will animate the introduction of concepts over the two months we spent building our prelude library.

-The first version in the repo picks up a few lectures into the course.
+The first version picks up just a few lectures into the course.
-From there, minor version number changes roughly match daily lectures and specific concepts within broader data-type-focused areas, while major version changes corresponding to movement from one major abstract data type to another (unit and bool to nat, nat to list, list to dictionary, etc).
-Note that some versions of some files contain more or less extensive lecture notes, which do not necessarily remain in later versions of the files.
+From there, minor version number changes roughly match daily lectures and specific concepts (such as programming mechanisms) within broader data-type-focused areas.
+Major version changes corresponding to transitions from one major abstract data type to another (unit and bool to nat, nat to list, list to dictionary, to state, etc).
+Note that some versions of some files contain more or less extensive lecture notes, and that in general these notes disappear from later versions to keep the code clean.

 ## Strategy: Language = Idris